FRIENDS OF ELMWOOD

 MindEd for Families is a vital online resource providing evidence-based advice and information for family members concerned abut their child’s mental health.
 The site has been developed in partnership with YoungMinds and co-written with parents and carers.
 The resources are engaging, ineractive and accessible on all mobile and tablet devices.
 Find out more – www.minded.org.uk/families.

 All parents and carers are warmly invited to come along to coffee mornings.
 A number of parents/carers and outside organisations have previously enjoyed coffee mornings as you can see from the pictures below.

 Our Family Welfare Officers have tried to incorporate an event or a speaker at the coffee mornings but the preferred option from parents and carers is for a more relaxed informal event where they can speak to each other about their day to day lives, offer each other advice and use the time to catch up.
 Events held during the year have included Contact a Family (stress management), Safer Internet Day, Fund Raising and Sports Day.

 PACE training was delivered at our coffee morning being held on 9th October at 9.30.
 Parents/carers were encouraged to attend as many children are online and they may not be aware of who they are speaking with.
 Parents against child exploitation was an informative workshop aimed at supporting families to keep their children safe.

 Our School Nurse attended our coffee morning on Wednesday 6th February 2019 at 9.30 am and was able to advise on services that were available for both parents and students.

 SCHOOL MEALS SERVICE

-A copy of the summer term menu is available below.
+A copy of the autumn term menu is available below.
 Our school kitchen is only able to offer one of these choices in addition to providing either a filled baguette or jacket potato.

 Please be aware that new guidance has been introduced with regards to non payment of school meals.
 Details are contained within the letter from Walsall Council below.